 You can open a maximum of 30 gifts per day (during events this may vary).
 Gifts may contain 7km eggs (if you have an open egg space in your egg storage), stardust, XP, and a variety of different items, from Rare Candy, to Pokéballs, Potions etc. Gifts are a great way to keep your items stocked up!

-You can carry a maximum of 20 gifts in your item bag at one time, and send a maximum of 100 gifts per day.
-You can obtain gifts by spinning PokéStops and Gyms, but spinning them does not guarantee you will get a gift to send out.
+You can carry a maximum of 20 gifts in your item bag at one time (during events this may vary), and send a maximum of 100 gifts per day.
+You can obtain gifts by spinning PokéStops and Gyms, you will receive a gift to send if you are not carrying the maximum amount.

 Mega Evolve a Pokémon